 The Recipes You Should Be Cooking This February

 As the NFL season comes to a close, awards season is just ramping up.
 Throw in a holiday that some love and many others despise—Valentine’s Day—and February is filled with occasions for you to showcase your skills in the kitchen.
-These recipes will help you satisfy your February needs, whether that’s impressing your Oscar party guests, wooing your Valentine or strengthening your immune system against all the germs going around.
+But please celebrate responsibly!
+No big crowds this year.

 Green Garlic Prosciutto Toast